pedropons/FruitsBasket_wip/README.md

 The game has only been tested on Windows x86.
 Running on different systems may yield unexpected results.

 Oh, and in case you didn't notice yet, this is totally a Work in Progress!

+Credits to Miranda Guerriero and Alex de Felipe ;)